mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Deploying

 You can deploy this like you would any other SvelteKit project.
-I chose to use the static adapter by default so you can `npm run build` and serve the `public` folder on your host of choice.
-Feel free to change the adapter if you want.
+As mentioned earlier this uses the auto adapter, but you can change it to whatever you'd like.

 ---